 Yes, you need to be an expert to keep a Pakistani Bully.
 Because it needs lots of training and tough handling which a new or inexperienced owner can’t do easily.

-Training and socialization in early age are highly recommended or they may develop aggressive behavior and with that much power, they can become a disaster.
+Training and socialization at an early age are highly recommended or they may develop aggressive behavior and with that much power, they can become a disaster.

 So, some of the diseases a bully dog may develop are mentioned below:

 Hip Dysplasia: Malformation of the ball and socket joints of the hip is known as Hip Dysplasia.
 It can cause severe pain and crippling in dogs.
 If it is not diagnosed at an early age, it may result in more complex issues.

 Congenital Heart Disease: The bully breeds also share congenital heart disease which can affect one or both sides of the heart.